Live Chat Now

 What Do Accountants Do?

-• Calculating the amount of taxes owed by an organization or individual, preparing tax returns and making sure taxes are paid to authorities such as the Internal Revenue Service on time to avoid penalties.
+• Calculating the amount of taxes owed by an organization or individual, preparing tax returns and making sure taxes are paid on time to avoid penalties

 Accounting Employment Outlook